 In practice, it is not just counting how many scans occurred.
 Proper tracking lets you see access locations to understand where the campaign really performed, time and frequency to discover the best engagement moments, device type such as Android, iOS, or desktop to adjust the experience, and conversion rate to know how many scans became clicks, signups, or purchases.

 With this, QR code tracking stops being "nice to have" and becomes the foundation for validating strategy, adjusting creatives, choosing channels, and proving media ROI.
+Understanding which engagement metrics that matter helps you focus on what drives results.

 Metrics That Matter in QR Code Tracking